NREL/HPC/docs/Documentation/Systems/Swift/running.md

 Note the directory might be different.

 Then you need to add calls in your script to set up / point do your data files.
 So your final script will look something like the following.
-Here we use data downloaded from NREL's benchmark repository and it is also included in the copied subdirectory *\example* named with *runvasp*:
+Here we use data downloaded from NREL's benchmark repository and it is also included in the copied subdirectory */example* named with *runvasp*:

 ```bash
 #!/bin/bash